- Complete the Stage One Expression of Interest (EOI) application form, including the relevant tick box relating to category of funding being sought.

-Step 1.
-Complete the application form
+- Complete the Stage Two application form (by invitation)

 CPA Australia reserves the right not to fund projects.
 The decision to fund resides exclusively with CPA Australia management, whose decision is final.